Enumeration Complexity of Conjunctive Queries with Functional Dependencies

 \section{Concluding Remarks}

 Previous hardness results regarding the enumeration complexity of CQs no longer hold in the presence of dependencies.
 In this paper, we have shown that some of the queries which where previously classified as hard are in fact tractable in the presence of FDs, and that the others remain intractable.
-We have classified the enumeration complexity of self-join-free CQs according to their FD-extension.
+We have classified the enumeration complexity of self-join free CQs according to their FD-extension.
 Under previously used complexity assumptions: a query is in $\DelayClin$ if its extension is free-connex, it is not in $\DelayClin$ if its extension is acyclic but not free-connex, and it is not even decidable in linear time if the schema has only unary FDs and its extension is cyclic.
-In addition to our results on constant delay enumeration of CQs with FDs, the tools provided here have immediate implications in other settings, such as for CQs with disequalities, schemas with CDs, and other enumeration classes such as $\DelayLin$.
+We also show that these results apply for CQs with disequalities and in the presence of CDs.
+In addition to our results on constant delay enumeration, we show that this work has consequences in other enumeration classes such as $\DelayLin$.

 This work opens up quite a few directions for future work.
 Our proof for the hardness of FD-cyclic CQs assumes that all FDs are unary.
 The question of whether this result holds for general FDs, along with the classification of Example~\ref{exp:generalCyclic}, remains open.
-This result, as well as the original one given by Brault-Baron~\cite{bb:thesis} assumes the hardness of the \tetra{k} problem for every $k$.
-It will be interesting to see whether we can get the same result based on a weaker assumption.
-Another possible direction involves CDs.
-To show that enumerating CD-free-connex CQs can be done in $\DelayClin$, we require polynomial space to store all printed results.
+In addition, to show that enumerating CD-free-connex CQs can be done in $\DelayClin$, we store all printed results.
+The required space has the size of the output, which may be polynomial in that of the input in data complexity and exponential in combined complexity.
 It is unclear whether there exists a solution that requires less space.
-Finally, we wish to explore how the tools provided here can be used to extend other known results on query enumeration, such as a dichotomy for enumerating CQs~\cite{bb:thesis} with negation, to accommodate FDs.
+Finally, we wish to explore how the tools provided here can be used to extend other known results on query enumeration, such as a dichotomy for enumerating CQs with negation~\cite{bb:thesis}, to accommodate FDs.